List of motor racing circuits by FIA grade

 Appendix O to the FIA International Sporting Code defines the inspection and licensing process for auto racing circuits intending to host races sanctioned by the Fédération Internationale de l'Automobile (FIA), motorsport's governing body.
-The grades issued by the FIA are 1, 2, 3, 4 and 6, depending on the suitability of the circuit for different types and groups of cars, with 1 being the highest grade and the only circuits that can host Formula One races.
+The grades issued by the FIA are 1, 2, 3, 4, 6 and FE, depending on the suitability of the circuit for different types and groups of cars, with 1 being the highest grade and the only circuits that can host Formula One races.
 A circuit holding a particular grade can also host events featuring categories of cars at lower grades.
 The grades are issued "with the sole purpose of permitting the registration of races on the FIA International Calendar, for the categories of vehicles specified".

 Grades 1–4 concern various categories of cars depending on their power to weight ratio, and grade 6 relates to autocross, rallycross and ice racing courses.
-Grade 5 was previously designated for alternative energy vehicles until September 2022 when this was changed to designate developing circuits with FIA Provisional Circuit Licences.
+Grade 5 was previously designated for alternative energy vehicles until September 2022, when this was changed to designate developing circuits with FIA Provisional Circuit Licences.

 Grade One

-As of November 2025 there are currently 44 Grade One circuits for a total of 60 layouts.
+As of March 2026 there are currently 35 Grade One circuits for a total of 56 layouts.
 Circuits holding Grade One certification may host events involving "Automobiles of Groups D (FIA International Formula) and E (Free Formula) with a weight/power ratio of less than 1 kg/hp."
 As such, a Grade One certification is required to host events involving Formula One cars.
 Additional requirements for Grade 1 include advanced medical facilities and staff, barrier safety design, and minimum track lengths and widths.